ckbailar7/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+The WTWT application previously only had front end accessibility, now using back end technologies , server side development node.js and express.js to create an express App, this allows the client and server to communicate via routes and controllers that take care of error handling.
+Using mongoose , a hot reload is enabled for developer use and mongo compass allows users to see data transfer between client and server in real time.

 ## Running the Project

 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+`npm run lint` - to launch lint checking